The Architect's Measure: Data and the Built Environment

 CPD

-Learning outcomes – This CPD session will provide a framework for thinking about and applying data in architectural practice.
+Learning outcomes – This CPD session provides a framework for thinking about and applying data in architectural practice.
 It will equip participants to identify where data can lead to genuine improvements or potentially invite bias.

 Units of Competency and Performance Criteria – Project Initiation & Conceptual Design – PC 18, PC 28